Why Sharon Bala believes being a writer is about giving in

-Novelist Sharon Bala's debut The Boat People is among the longlisted titles for Canada Reads 2018.
+Novelist Sharon Bala's debut The Boat People is being defended by Mozhdah Jamalzadah on Canada Reads 2018.
 The manuscript won the 2015 Percy Janes First Novel Award, and is a nuanced look at what happens when 500 Tamil refugees arrive in Canada, seeking a new home.

 Below, Bala answers eight questions submitted by her fellow writers in the CBC Books Magic 8 Q&A.